 Tips to help curb calls

-Here are five ways to help make unscrupulous telemarketers go away:
+Here are five ways to help make dishonest telemarketers go away:

 Never give personal information to someone on the phone unless you initiated the call and have confidence in the person or agency receiving the call.